acorn-io/acorn-oss-workshop/environment.md

 Use "acorn [command] --help" for more information about a command.
 ```

-Next we install the Acorn server side components in the cluster:
+Next install the Acorn server side components in the cluster:

 ```
-$ acorn install
+acorn install
 ```

-This should give a result like the following one:
+This should return a content similar to the following one:

 ```
   ✔  Running Pre-install Checks